 Intravenous (IV) drugs are those injected directly into the body.
-While you might think that you will see track marks on a friend’s or loved one’s arm, many users actually hide their marks.
-They inject the skin between their toes and in other areas of the body that you can’t see.
-Some of the drugs that addicts can use in this way include heroin and crystal meth.
-They like the euphoric sensation produced by the drugs and will do anything to capture that feeling again.
-If someone you love uses one of these drugs, you need to know the signs of shooting up and the dangers that the addiction can pose to that person.
+While you might think that you will see track marks on a friend’s or loved one’s arm, many people are able to hide the marks connected to substance abuse.
+They inject the skin between the toes and in other areas of the body that you can’t see.
+Some of the drugs used in this way include heroin and crystal meth.
+If someone you love uses one of these drugs, you need to know the signs of shooting up and the dangers of addiction.

 A common sign that someone you know uses IV drugs is when that person experiences frequent highs and lows.
 You can think of this in the same you would the crash associated with caffeine or sugar.
 When you drink several cups of coffee or bottles of soda a day, the sugar and caffeine can leave you feeling wiry and jittery.
 Once those substances leave your system, though, you’ll feel a crushing sensation that might make you feel tired and worn out.

 People who use IV drugs feel and act the same way through highs and lows.
 Some prefer injecting drugs to smoking or snorting substances because injecting produces a faster reaction.
 As the drugs go directly into the bloodstream, users feel the high much faster.
 The injection method can also produce a faster crash period because as the drugs leave, their pleasurable symptoms dissipate quickly too.
 Some of the signs you might notice during the crash period, also known as the cooling period, include: